luisgg98/DSFiware-hackathon/assets/docs/README-consumer.md

 ## _Step3.3-Deployment of the Keycloak_
 [Keycloak](https://www.keycloak.org/) is an open source identity and access management solution that on its [release v25](https://www.keycloak.org/docs/latest/release_notes/index.html#openid-for-verifiable-credential-issuance-experimental-support) supports the protocol [OpenID for Verifiable Credential Issuance (OID4VCI) OID4VC](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) to manage Verifiable Credentials, and so, it can play the role of VCIssuer in the data space architecture.
 The values of the Keycloak are more complex than previous helms, so it is recomended to analyze them to get familiar with.
+From now on, this guideline will focus solely in the `values-did.web.yaml`.
 As a brief summary, the values focus on the following areas:
 - It setups a [postgresSql](https://www.postgresql.org/) instance.
 - No ingress is enabled as the Keycloak will be exposed via an apisix route.
 - Internally, the pods expose their endpoints via the https ports setting up a tls using the dns `fiwaredsc-consumer.ita.es`, so both inside and outside the k8s network the URL to access the Keycloak will be `https://fiwaredsc-consumer.ita.es/`